Herbs In The Kitchen – How To Use Aromatic Herbs

 Herbs in the kitchen: Medicinal herbs in food

 As you can see, many herbs have healing or health-promoting effects.
 Such herbs that can be used for medical purposes are considered to be medicinal plants.
 Many of the earlier very important considered medicinal herbs are today used as aromatic herbs in the kitchen.
-Former medicinal herbs aromatize now our meals, usually without having the chef l know at all what forces in the herbs slumber.
+Former medicinal herbs now aromatize our meals, usually without the chef knowing what forces slumber in the herbs.

 antipyretic, anti-inflammatory, pain-resistant